Shaivism: Etymology and nomenclature

 Shiva (शिव) literally means kind, friendly, gracious, or auspicious.
 As a proper name, it means "The Auspicious One".

 The word Shiva is used as an adjective in the Rig Veda, as an epithet for several Rigvedic deities, including Rudra.
 The term Shiva also connotes "liberation, final emancipation" and "the auspicious one", this adjective sense of usage is addressed to many deities in Vedic layers of literature.
 The term evolved from the Vedic Rudra-Shiva to the noun Shiva in the Epics and the Puranas, as an auspicious deity who is the "creator, reproducer and dissolver".

 The Sanskrit word or hunterian means "relating to the god Shiva", while the related beliefs, practices, history, literature and sub-traditions constitute Shaivism.

 Origins and history

-The development of various schools of Shaivism from early worship of Rudra.

 The origins of Shaivism are unclear and a matter of debate among scholars.
 According to Chakravarti, it is an amalgam of pre-Vedic cults and traditions and Vedic culture.
-Gavin flood associates it with the Brahmanization of local traditions.
-According to Bisschop, early shaivism is rooted in the worship of the vedic deity Rudra.
+Gavin Flood associates it with the Brahmanization of local traditions.
+According to Bisschop, the earliest traceable root of Shaivism is the worship of the Vedic deity Rudra.